a-sit-plus/propigator/README.md

 The encoded JSON contains the changed known fields and still contains `futureField`.

+JSON-backed objects retain the `Json` configuration used to create them.
+When you serialize a `JsonObjectBacked` value, use a `Json` instance with equivalent settings to the one used for deserialization or manual construction. `JsonObjectBackedSerializer` rejects mismatched settings with `SerializationException`; this avoids accidentally re-encoding delegated properties or slices with different serializer modules or JSON options.

 ## YAML Quick Start

 YAML works the same way, using `YamlObjectBacked` and YAML-specific delegates.